-This time ten years ago, I never imagined passing my driving test.
-To be fair, I was right, as I didn’t actually pass until two years later.
-I had my first driving lesson in May 2009, and I eventually passed my test in September 2011, two weeks before my theory test expired.
+In September 2021, it will have been ten years since I passed my driving test.
+I know, I can’t believe it either.
+I had my first driving lesson in May 2009, but I didn’t actually pass my test until September 2011, two weeks before my theory test expired.
 I remember sitting in a car and thinking that I definitely was not clever enough to be driving.
-In September 2019, I will have had my driving licence for eight years, and it’s got me thinking about the journey it took to get me here.
+I originally wrote this post back in 2019, reflecting on the journey it took to get me here, and I feel it’s only right to share it again given I’ve now had my licence for ten years.
 In sharing my story, I hope to hand out a few driving test tips, and a little insight into how I dealt with the asshole that is driving test anxiety.

 Driving Test Fails